tytydraco/yessleep/out/Rules_of_Passage.md

 The precinct was bustling, the air thick with the usual blend of coffee, anxiety, and determination.
 I felt the weight of eyes on me as I navigated through the desks, my recent financial uptick not going unnoticed among my colleagues.
 Whispers followed me like shadows, each murmur a thread weaving a net of suspicion.

-Rick Dalton, my partner and a man more brother than colleague, finally cornered me near the water cooler, his expression a mix of concern and curiosity.
+Rick Dalton finally cornered me near the water cooler, his expression a mix of concern and curiosity.
 "Johnny, can we talk?" he asked, nodding towards the empty interrogation room.

 Inside, the room felt colder than usual, the stark light highlighting the seriousness on Rick's face.
 "It's about these sudden gains of yours, John.
 People are talking.
 They're saying you might be into something... off the books."